Ask & You Shall Receive #12:

 To bow down, to prostrate oneself before a king or ruler

-The vast majority of the words translated as “worship” in OT are this word.
-The Greek word proskuneo in the NT means the same thing and is also translated as universally as “worship”
+The vast majority of the words translated as “worship” in Old Testament are this word.
+The Greek word proskuneo in the New Testament means the same thing and is also translated as universally as “worship”

 And again, we have an inescapable implication of submission to His authority.